rortan134/use-selectify/README.md

 -   `clearSelection`: An utility function that will unselect every selected element.
 -   `mutateSelections`: An utility function, similar to a [setState](https://beta.reactjs.org/reference/react/useState), that allows you to modify internal selections.
 -   `cancelSelectionBox`: An utility function that will instantly cancel the drag-selection without selecting any element.
--   `options`: A copy of the internal hook options.
+-   `options`: A copy of the hook options.
 </details>

 ## Getting Started